 Select one:

-100% of F FPL
+100% of FPL

-% of FPL , which is lower than ı 100%.
+% of ] FPL, which is lower than 100%.

-Specify pe ercentage amount:
+Speci fy percentage amount:

-- d groups (include on that may receive ser • e to reflect the ad ditional groups in
+cified groups (include only statutory/regulatory reference to reflect the additional groups in lan that may receive services under this waiver)

 Specify:

 In accordance with 42 CFR §441.303(e), Appendix B-5 must be completed when the state furnishes waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217, as indicated in Appendix B-4.
 Post-eligibility applies only to the 42 CFR §435.217 group.